peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static readonly PeterO.Numbers.EContext Basic;

-Basic precision context, 9 digits precision, rounding mode half-up, unlimited exponent range.
+A basic arithmetic context, 9 digits precision, rounding mode half-up, unlimited exponent range.
 The default rounding mode is HalfUp.

 ### BigDecimalJava

     public static readonly PeterO.Numbers.EContext BigDecimalJava;

-Precision context for Java's BigDecimal format.
+An arithmetic context for Java's BigDecimal format.
 The default rounding mode is HalfUp.

 ### Binary128

     public static readonly PeterO.Numbers.EContext Binary128;

-Precision context for the IEEE-754-2008 binary128 format, 113 bits precision.
+An arithmetic context for the IEEE-754-2008 binary128 format, 113 bits precision.
 The default rounding mode is HalfEven.

 ### Binary16

     public static readonly PeterO.Numbers.EContext Binary16;

-Precision context for the IEEE-754-2008 binary16 format, 11 bits precision.
+An arithmetic context for the IEEE-754-2008 binary16 format, 11 bits precision.
 The default rounding mode is HalfEven.

 ### Binary32

     public static readonly PeterO.Numbers.EContext Binary32;

-Precision context for the IEEE-754-2008 binary32 format, 24 bits precision.
+An arithmetic context for the IEEE-754-2008 binary32 format, 24 bits precision.
 The default rounding mode is HalfEven.

 ### Binary64

     public static readonly PeterO.Numbers.EContext Binary64;

-Precision context for the IEEE-754-2008 binary64 format, 53 bits precision.
+An arithmetic context for the IEEE-754-2008 binary64 format, 53 bits precision.
 The default rounding mode is HalfEven.

 ### CliDecimal

     public static readonly PeterO.Numbers.EContext CliDecimal;

-Precision context for the Common Language Infrastructure (.NET Framework) decimal format, 96 bits precision, and a valid exponent range of -28 to 0.
+An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format, 96 bits precision, and a valid exponent range of -28 to 0.
 The default rounding mode is HalfEven.

 ### Decimal128

     public static readonly PeterO.Numbers.EContext Decimal128;

-Precision context for the IEEE-754-2008 decimal128 format.
+An arithmetic context for the IEEE-754-2008 decimal128 format.
 The default rounding mode is HalfEven.

 ### Decimal32

     public static readonly PeterO.Numbers.EContext Decimal32;

-Precision context for the IEEE-754-2008 decimal32 format.
+An arithmetic context for the IEEE-754-2008 decimal32 format.
 The default rounding mode is HalfEven.

 ### Decimal64

     public static readonly PeterO.Numbers.EContext Decimal64;

-Precision context for the IEEE-754-2008 decimal64 format.
+An arithmetic context for the IEEE-754-2008 decimal64 format.
 The default rounding mode is HalfEven.

 ### FlagClamped